recidive/matic-docs/docs/zkEVM/zkProver/construct-key-path.md

 Again, one climbs the tree to level $5$, where $\text{path-bit}_4 = 1$.
 Computing  $5 \text{ modulo } 4$  yields $1$.
 The $\text{path-bit}_4$ is thence appended to the first key part, $\text{RKey}_{\mathbf{0}}$.

-One then continues in the same fashion;
+One then continues in the same fashion:

 $\text{Climbs the tree to level } 4. \text{ Computes }\ 4 \text{ modulo } 4 = 0. \text{ Appends path-bit to the fourth part, } \text{RKey}_{\mathbf{3}}.$
 $\text{Climbs the tree to level } 3. \text{ Computes }\ 3 \text{ modulo } 4 = 3. \text{ Appends path-bit to the third part, } \text{RKey}_{\mathbf{2}}.$$\text{Climbs the tree to level } 2. \text{ Computes }\ 2 \text{ modulo } 4 = 2. \text{ Appends path-bit to the second part, } \text{RKey}_{\mathbf{1}}.$